Michael McFaul: Ambassador to Russia (2011–2014)

 In November 2011, Obama nominated McFaul to be the 7th post-Soviet United States Ambassador to the Russian Federation.
 On December 17, 2011, the United States Senate confirmed McFaul by unanimous consent.
 McFaul became the first non-career diplomat to be the U.S. ambassador to Russia.
 He arrived in Russia just as huge protests were erupting over Vladimir Putin's resumption of the presidency.
 As ambassador he was accused of "fomenting revolution" by the Russian state media, meeting with Russian pro-democracy activists and commenting frequently on Twitter in English and Russian.
 In his Washington Post article though he argued that these meetings were in line with Obama's policy.

 In a 2012 interview for the news portal Slon.ru, McFaul described himself as "specialist on democracy, anti-dictator movements, revolutions".

 On January 17, 2012, soon after McFaul was appointed the new United States Ambassador to Russia and arrived in Moscow to assume his post, opposition politicians and civil activists visited the Embassy of the United States in Moscow.
 At the entrance to the embassy, they were encountered by pro-Kremlin activists.
 The visitors to McFaul included Yevgeniya Chirikova (environment activist), Boris Nemtsov (leader of the People's Freedom Party at the time; assassinated in 2015), Lev Ponomarev (human rights activist), Sergey Mitrokhin (leader of Yabloko party), Oksana Dmitriyeva (deputy head of A Just Russia), Lilia Shibanova (head of the GOLOS Association elections monitor group).
 Leonid Kalashnikov from the Communist Party of the Russian Federation also attended.

 Reaction to the visit was mixed: then president Dmitry Medvedev, in his public comments at Moscow State University, largely exonerated McFaul by saying that meeting with opposition figures was a routine occurrence, although he warned the new U.S. ambassador that he was on Russian soil and should respect Russian political sensibilities.
 The incident sparked a highly negative reaction in the state-controlled Russian media, which accused him of conspiring with the opposition, but was appreciated by activists and social media users.

 McFaul announced his resignation as ambassador to Russia on February 4, 2014, effective after the Sochi Olympics.
 John F. Tefft was confirmed as the next ambassador to Russia.

-Return to academia (2014–present)
+Return to academe (2014–present)

 A House Foreign Affairs Committee hearing on U.S. policy toward Putin's Russia on June 14, 2016.
 McFaul testified as Russian lawyer Natalia Veselnitskaya, center left, sat behind him.

 McFaul returned to Stanford as a professor of political science.
 He also became a senior fellow at the Hoover Institution.
 He continued to be involved in geopolitics.
 In October 2014, he stated that he believed the Russians continued to bug his and his wife's cell phones in the United States.
 In 2014 he was placed on the Kremlin's sanction list of people who are not allowed to enter Russia.